Burnout or Just Tired? Here's How to Tell the Difference

 I love naps.
 I wish I could take more.

-The float tank is there because I know, from my own body, what it does.
+The evidence-based wellness treatments (float, red light, sauna, cold plunge, hydrotherapy spa, massage etc) are there because I know, from my own body, what they do to accelerate recovery.
 The animals are there because sitting in morning sun with goat staring at you is not an amenity.
 It's a physiological input, and one the research takes seriously even if wellness brochures have borrowed the language and emptied it of meaning.
-The movement sessions are there because short and consistent beats long and punishing every time.
-The food is there because your nervous system is trying to rebuild and it needs actual fuel.
+The movement sessions are there because well-designed movement that helps you feel pain free, beats a punishing every time.
+The food is there because your nervous system is trying to rebuild and it needs fuel that tastes good without spiking your blood glucose levels all over the shop.

 We built this retreat because I couldn't find what I needed when I needed it.
 If any of what I've described sounds familiar, come and find out where you actually sit.